AI Kills AI Kills

 8.4

 Reaper Robot (guitar / mascot) — 8.4/10 First instinct: whether the song feels lived-in by a person or assembled by a machine.
 What lands: the emotional content feels more lived-in than performative.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '01 The House That Taught Me To Listen stem remix ref' and '3steps v4', especially in the recurring auditory haunting and grief and longing thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "I can smell the machine on this one."
+One more thing: Reaper still wants more blood in the performance so it stops reading like a constructed surface.

 8.4/10 · v.90 Beta · MrNightQc